Head for the beachfront for a walk

 Las Palmas city's main feature is just ten minutes walk from the cruise dock.
-Head to Santa Catalina Square and then walk down the newly-pedestrianised Luis Morote street at it's north edge.
+Head to Santa Catalina Square and then walk down the newly-pedestrianised Luis Morote street at its north edge.
 Once you get to the promenade turn left to get to the surfy end of the beach and Las Arenas shopping centre, or right to see the prettiest part of Las Canteras beach.
-There's restaurants all along the front.
+There are restaurants all along the front.

 The two main museums in Vegueta reflect its history: The Casa de Colón museum is all about Columbus and his journeys across the Atlantic, while the Museo Canario has the world's best collection of prehistoric Canarian mummies and artefacts.

 Another highlight of Vegueta is the Santa Ana Cathedral and square.
 By the front door there's a booth selling tickets up to the roof (stairs and lift access) but we think the best thing to do is to go into the silver museum (door on the south wall).
 From here you get into the cathedral and see its gorgeous modernist ceiling.
 The last chapel on the right by the altar holds a surprise: The bishop who founded the cathedral is kept in a glass box.
 He's mummified in his original robes.

 Just over the road you have Triana with its huge shopping street and cobbled side streets lined with restaurants and cafes.